vinbelgian/all/Alternative-Linux-and-BSD-distributions.md

 version of any of these distributions, Fedict recommends upgrading as soon as possible.

+Additionally, Fedict will never support a distribution that has been declared EOL by the distribution itself.

 For other distributions, Fedict does not provide prebuilt packages nor support.
 However, some unsupported distributions do provide their own packaging of the official middleware: